 Here is a list of the activities that take the children outside the classroom this term

-- PE activities weekly on a Tuesday and Friday if we are not in the woods.
+- PE activities weekly on Friday and on the Tuesdays that we are not going to the woods.

 - We can store wellington boots in the classroom if you would prefer your child to wear these outside.

-We will continue Friday Show and Tell this term.
-The children of one house (Darwin, Nightingale, Shakespeare or Curie) are asked to bring in something that they can individually show and talk about to the class.
+We will continue Show and Tell on Fridays.
+The children will be allocated a house family, and children from each house family take it in turns each week to talk to the whole class.
+This is a very valuable experience and we would encourage you to help your child to prepare what they would like to say.
+We would love to hear about days out, special family occasions they have enjoyed or something your child is really good at or enjoys doing.
 The other children are then invited to ask questions.
 The 'talk' and questions last about two minutes.
 This is a very valuable part of the curriculum which helps the children to develop speaking and listening skills.
 The house whose turn it is that week will be displayed on the communication board outside the classroom.
-Please help your child to remember to bring something to show and tell.
-It is also very helpful to your child if they can discuss what they might say at home.